Pritha Hari

 Pritha Hari (née Vijayakumar; born 10 January 1983) is an Indian businesswoman and former actress who predominantly acted in Tamil, Telugu and Malayalam films.
 After her marriage to film director Hari, she retired from the film industry in 2002.

+Early life

+Pritha is the second daughter of Tamil actor Vijayakumar and his second wife, Tamil actress Manjula.
+She has two sisters, Vanitha and Sridevi, who are also actresses.
+From his first marriage to Muthukannu Vellalar, Vijayakumar had three children: actor Arun Vijay, Anitha and Kavitha.

 Career

 Pritha had first signed up to portray the leading role in Ravi Raja Pinisetty's Telugu film Rukmini opposite Vineeth in 1997, and she made her Tamil film debut with Sandhippoma in 1998.
 She is noted for her role in the movie Padayappa as Rajinikanth's daughter.